This article was updated on May 2nd, 2023

 Cysts or other lesions can cause swollen dog paws, as shown below (cyst on a dog’s paw):

-There are many causes of swollen paws in dogs.
+There are many causes of swollen paws and paw pads in dogs.
 These include:

 1. Allergies: One of the most common areas of the body to become itchy when a dog suffers from environmental allergies are the paws.
 A dog with allergies to something in their environment may lick their paws incessantly.
 The licking leads to irritation of the skin on the top of the feet as well as in between the toes.
 A pigment found in dog saliva, called porphyrin, may result in a reddish-brown colored staining of the fur where it has been licked.